 Myrtle Beach, South Carolina, long a favorite beach and golf resort, is now a popular retirement community with over 300,000 people in the Metro, including many active adults 55+.
 The "Grand Strand" has a community for every type of person.
 Myrtle Beach has become extremely attractive as a retirement community because of its low-costs, 120 golf courses, varied housing arrangements, and of course – that great sandy beach that runs uninterrupted for almost 60 miles – from Pawley’s Island in the south to North Myrtle Beach.

 The downtown area features some older infrastructure and buildings to match.
 A somewhat honky-tonk amusement park on the beach may not be what the average retiree is looking for, but their grandchildren probably will!
 There is always something to do for active adults 55+ in Myrtle Beach - from golf to fishing to shopping to more than 1800 restaurants.
-It is a dynamic, fast-growing city of 30,000.
-There is a new and very convenient airport just a few miles from the downtown which features many low cost air carriers, such as Spirit Airlines.
+It is a dynamic, fast-growing city of 35,682 (2020 Census).
+There is a very convenient airport just a few miles from the downtown which features many low cost air carriers, such as Spirit Airlines.

 Watch this short Youtube video presented by Smithsonian Channel: